DPS Ramping Up Move Over/Slow Down Enforcement

 Violations of the law can result in a fine of up to $200; the fine increases to $500 if there is property damage.
 If violators cause bodily injury, they can be charged with a Class B misdemeanor, resulting in possible jail time and a maximum fine of $2,000.

-Preliminary data from January through April 2018 shows that DPS issued more than 14,000 warnings and citations to motorists violating the Move Over /Slow Down law.
+Data from 2018 shows that DPS issued more than 41,000 warnings and citations to motorists violating the Move Over/Slow Down law.
+Preliminary data shows this year approximately 12,300 warnings and citations were issued for violating the law.